SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 ## Input
 As input you will receive 4 console lines:

-- Name of the series - String
+- Name of the series: String

-- Number of seasons – int in the range \[1… 10\]
+- Number of seasons: int in the range \[1… 10\]

-- Number of episodes – int in the range \[10… 80\]
+- Number of episodes: int in the range \[10… 80\]

-- Duration of a standard episode without the advertisements – double in the range \[40.0… 65.0\]
+- Duration of a standard episode without the advertisements: double in the range \[40.0… 65.0\]

 ## Output
 Print out on the console the time needed to watch all of the episodes, rounded down to the nearest whole number in the following format:

 - `Total time needed to watch the {name of the series} series is {time} minutes.`

 [code-task title="Calculator for TV series" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]